Cfomodz/OpenTriviaNight/README.md

 ## Question Sources

-When the Host is creating a game, they have the choice of inputting questions themselves, or using one of the integrated question sources to generate categories of questions.
+When the Host is creating a game, they have the choice of inputting questions themselves, or, using one of the integrated question sources to generate categories of questions.
 These sources are [The Trivia API](https://the-trivia-api.com) and the [Open Trivia Database](https://opentdb.com).
 Both of these sources contain a mix of user-submitted questions and generated questions.

 When using a question source, questions are generated one category at a time, with each category containing 5 questions.
 The points value of the question is calculated as `<round-number> * <question-number> * 100`.
 For example, each group of 5 questions in round 1 will have the points values `100, 200, 300, 400, 500`.
 In round 2, these are all doubled.